Clarify Confused Nodes via Separated Learning: Methodology

-\paragraph{Neighborhood Confusion-guided Mask.} In our framework, we separate the nodes into two groups, i.e., high-\textit{NC} and low-\textit{NC} nodes.
+In our framework, we separate the nodes into two groups, i.e., high- and low-\nc nodes.
 Similar to ~\cite{xiaoliu,klicpera2019diffusion,zou2023similarity}, such absolute separation brings high computational efficiency.
-According to Eq.~(\ref{eq:NC}), the calculation of \textit{NC} metrics relies on node label information.
-However, it is not legal to use all the ground-truth labels during the training phase, so the \textit{NC} is calculate by pseudo labels.
-Specifically, we initialize the \textit{NC} values of all nodes to 0, and then update the \textit{NC} values each time the validation accuracy reaches a new high.
-A threshold $T$ is used to separate the nodes into high-\textit{NC} and low-\textit{NC} groups, thus generating the Neighborhood Confusion-guided Masks (\textit{NC} mask) by
+According to Eq.~(\ref{eq:NC}), the calculation of \nc metrics relies on label information.
+However, it is not permissible to use all the ground-truth labels during training, so \nc is calculated using pseudo labels, i.e., the model's predicted labels for the nodes are used in place of the ground-truth labels for metric computation.
+Specifically, we initialize \nc values of all nodes as 0, and then update \nc values each time the validation accuracy reaches a new high.
+A threshold $T$ is used to separate nodes into high- and low-\nc groups, thus yielding the Neighborhood Confusion-guided Masks (\nc mask) by